iterative/dvc.org/content/docs/command-reference/exp/init.md

 > reads it to find parameters to include in the [stage definition].
 It can
 > however be omitted when using the `--explicit` and/or `-i` flags.

-You must provide a command that runs your experiment(s).
+You must always provide a command that runs your experiment(s).
 It can be given either directly [as an argument](#the-command-argument), or by using the `--interactive` (`-i`) mode which will prompt you for it.
 This command will be wrapped as a <abbr>stage</abbr> that `dvc exp run` can execute.